total-anayalation/unity-games/chicken-catcher/README.md

 This one is not a competitive game.
 It's like a fidget toy.
 You fidget, but you get no points for doing so.
 You do it because it's calming.
 In this case, you nudge the chicken so it starts bumping around.
 And then you try to catch it to make it still.
+You got to pin the chicken against a wall so that it has no place to go.

 It's actually, what shall I say, therapeutic!